MacRimi/HWEncoderX/README.md

 This container is specifically designed to take advantage of VAAPI hardware acceleration.
 If the system running the container does not have a compatible GPU, **the container will not function.** The container does not delete the original files after transcoding.

+### License

+This project is licensed under the MIT License.
+For more details, see the `LICENSE` file.

+### Third-Party Software

+This container uses FFmpeg, which is licensed under the LGPL (Lesser General Public License) version 2.1 or later.
+For more information about FFmpeg’s license and access to its source code, please refer to the [FFmpeg Legal Documentation](https://ffmpeg.org/legal.html).

 #